GHAZOUAN-Oumaima/GHAZOUAN-Oumaima/README.md

 Hello👋I'm GHAZOUAN Oumaima
 ===========================

-Data science & IoT Engineering Student & AI Enthusiast
+Data science & IoT Engineering Student | Web Developer 🌟.& AI Enthusiast
 ================================================
 👋 Hi there!
 I'm an enthusiastic data and web development engineering student that is interested about utilizing technology and analytics to drive impactful solutions.I am very ambitious to learn how to program and make websites and applications.💻